 C++ String Functions

-Today we are going to talk about C++ string functions.
-In any programming language string is core part to learn.
-All programming languages have nearly the same concept related to string.
+A string is a sequence of characters treated as a single object in c++.
+We have a string class in C++.
+This string class is used to initialize the objects, which holds a sequence of characters.
+In any programming language string is the core part to learn.
+All programming languages have nearly the same concept related to a string.
 This feature gives us the ability to articulate our code.

 What is the string?